 Budget for Backpacking China

-Travel costs in China are pretty mid-range.
-It’s cheaper than Japan or South Korea, but definitely more expensive than Thailand or Vietnam.
+64 – Travel costs in China are pretty mid-range: Travelling in China is cheaper than Japan or South Korea, but definitely more expensive than Thailand or Vietnam.

 Accommodation and food are both fairly cheap, but transportation and entrance fees will increase daily costs quite quickly.
 Big cities such as Shanghai and Beijing are more expensive than small towns in Yunnan.
 Hong Kong is on another level – it’s got prices comparable to some places in Europe.

 Depending on how much you’re moving around and how many national parks you visit, I’d budget anywhere from $30-50 a day (or ¥200 to 350) for backpacking in China.
 This means staying at hostels, taking public transit, and eating mainly at budget restaurants.

 65 – This is what typical costs while travelling in China will look like:

 Here are some typical prices in China to help plan your budget:

 - Accommodation – You can find hostels for anywhere from ¥50 to 100 per night in most places.
 Hong Kong can easily be double this, however.

 - Food – It’s easy to spend a lot of cash on food in China if you visit nicer restaurants or opt for western-style foods.
 It’s also super easy to eat on a budget.
 A typical noodle dish costs about ¥15 to 20, but dishes like gong bao ji ding with more meat can be around ¥40 to 50.